maraakate/dk13_language_sdk/readme.md

 Daikatana v1.3 Language SDK.
-Use VC6, VS2005 or MinGW32 to compile.
-Linux makefile to come.
+Use VC6, VS2005, VS2017, MinGW32, or GCC to compile.

 Questions or Issues?
 Leave a ticket on the issue tracker at https://bitbucket.org/daikatana13/daikatana/issues